brettnguyen/WebProject/README.md

 **NODE AND EXPRESS:**

--Run npm install and npm will install all the dependencies listed
+1. Run npm install and npm will install all the dependencies listed

--Download Node.js via their website: https://nodejs.dev/
+2. Download Node.js via their website: https://nodejs.dev/

--In visual studio code open terminal and enter the command: npm init
+3. In visual studio code open terminal and enter the command: npm init

--Next, install express in the terminal using npm install express.
+4. Next, install express in the terminal using npm install express.

--Then in the terminal run npm install nodemon --save-dev
+5. Then in the terminal run npm install nodemon --save-dev

 **mySQL:**

 **Windows:**

--Use the MySQL Community installer for Windows: https:// dev.mysql.com/downloads/installer/
+1. Use the MySQL Community installer for Windows: https:// dev.mysql.com/downloads/installer/

--Follow the directions and pick the default options.
+2. Follow the directions and pick the default options.
 You will have to pick a password and username.
 Be sure to remember them.

--In your windows search bar, search for the MySQL Command Line Client and open it.
+3. In your windows search bar, search for the MySQL Command Line Client and open it.
 Enter your password.

 **Mac:**

--Go to the following link and download the version for your operating system: https://dev.mysql.com/downloads/mysql/
+1. Go to the following link and download the version for your operating system: https://dev.mysql.com/downloads/mysql/

--Follow the steps to download.
+2. Follow the steps to download.
 You may already have an oracle account from when you downloaded Java.

--Open your terminal and create a bash_profile if you don’t already have one: touch ~/.bash_profile;
+3. Open your terminal and create a bash_profile if you don’t already have one: touch ~/.bash_profile;

--Next, open your bash_profile using: open ~/.bash_profile
+4. Next, open your bash_profile using: open ~/.bash_profile

--Add the following to it: export PATH=${PATH}:/usr/local/mysql/bin/
+5. Add the following to it: export PATH=${PATH}:/usr/local/mysql/bin/

--Close it then run: Mysql -u root -p and enter the password you received when you initially installed.
+6. Close it then run: Mysql -u root -p and enter the password you received when you initially installed.
 You will have to run this every time you want to use MySQL.

--Create a new password for the root user by running: ALTER USER 'root'@'localhost' IDENTIFIED BY ‘yournewpassword'
+7. Create a new password for the root user by running: ALTER USER 'root'@'localhost' IDENTIFIED BY ‘yournewpassword'

--If you run into an error, take your setup out of Strict Mode: SET @@global.sql_mode= '';
+8. If you run into an error, take your setup out of Strict Mode: SET @@global.sql_mode= '';

 <pre>